Snegovikufa/TeamWords/readme.md

 # Slacker

-Slacker is unofficial cross-platform desktop client for Slack
+Slacker is unofficial cross-platform desktop client for Slack.
+Slacker is not created by, affiliated with, or supported by Slack Technologies, Inc.

 ## Features